karlo-rusovan/prolog_expert_system/README.md

 The current flowchart for troubleshooting is provided with the code in form of .drawio file which you can open using platform diagrams.net

+how to run: <br>
+the system uses subprocess and tkinter Python libraries that should be installed with Python<br>
+download swi-prolog from the following link: https://www.swi-prolog.org/download/stable and add swipl to path<br>
+run with: python main.py<br>